 Get a Smart Start in Woodturning

 For less than the price of a good bandsaw and less space than you need for a planer, you can set up a great basic woodturning center.
 Spending about $800 on a small lathe and some versatile turning tools will let you greatly expand your woodworking horizons.
 You can make unique spindles and legs for chairs and stools, balusters for a staircase, finials and feet for period chests and dressers.
-You can branch out to make one-of-a-kind gifts like pens, bottle stoppers, pizza cutters, and barbecue tools (see photos at right).
+You can branch out to make one-of-a-kind gifts like pens, bottle stoppers, pizza cutters and barbecue tools (see example below).
 You might even try your hand at turning a bowl or a nice box with a lid and a decorative finial.
-Just ahead, I’ll explain what equipment will give you the best value from your turning start-up fund.
-For prices and product numbers, see the Buyer’s Guide on p.
-66.
+This article will explain what equipment will give you the best value from your turning start-up fund.

 A full-sized lathe requires a fair amount of floor space and can cost as much as $8,000.
 For your first lathe, think small.
 A mini lathe like the $400 Rikon model shown here is surprisingly versatile.
 You can use this lathe to turn anything from tiny pen blanks and ornaments to 12"-dia. bowls and 16"-long spindles.
-The 1⁄2-hp motor delivers plenty of power, and the reliable step-pulley system (shown in the photo at left) provides six speed options (from 430 rpm to 3900 rpm).
-Electronic variable-speed control is available on other mini lathes for faster speed changes, but it typically increases the price by $200 or so.
+The 1⁄2-hp motor delivers plenty of power, and the reliable step-pulley system (shown in the photo at left) provides five speed options (from 500 rpm to 3200 rpm).

 Check the alignment.
 Run this quality check on a new lathe.
 The points of the two centers should meet.
 If they don’t meet, something is out of alignment.
 Exchange the lathe for another one.